During the COVID-19 pandemic, we remain available to our clients. Please don’t hesitate to contact us if you have any questions!

 The driver of the car that caused the accident is the first person to whom you would make a claim.
 If the driver was drunk, you can also look at bringing a Dram Shop claim.
 This is a claim that alleges a bar overserved a person.
 If it can be proved that a bar overserved its patron before he/she left, the bar can be responsible for the accident.

 Additionally, if the drunk driver is operating someone else’s vehicle, you may be able to bring a claim against the owner of the vehicle.
 The claim is for negligent entrustment.
-If the owner of the vehicle knew of the driver’s drinking and still permitted that he/she operated the car, the owner can be held responsible for entrusting the vehicle to the drunk driver.
+If the owner of the vehicle knew of the driver’s drinking and still permitted that he/she operate the car, the owner can be held responsible for entrusting the vehicle to the drunk driver.

 If the other driver’s insurance does not have sufficient coverage to pay for your losses, you have two options: